gormonn/demo/README.md

 ![demo-gp](https://github.com/gormonn/demo/assets/6252560/17829213-1c92-403e-a36c-153b91e69e5e)

+This is a pre-alpha version of my implementation of the game "Mineweeper".

 The main project is at an early stage of development, in a private repository.

 This repository will only contain a build to demonstrate various results.